muquit/privategpt/README.md

 )
 ```

-# Vectorize your ducments
+# Vectorize your documents

 At this time I've noticed good result with PDF _text_ documents.
 The instructions will be updated when I play with other document types.

-- Copy your PDF or text fiels to ./ingest/documents directory
+- Copy your PDF or text files to ./ingest/documents directory

 ```
 copy file.pdf ./ingest/documents